top of page

 Here is my current list of favorite books, ones I highly recommend, among hundreds, perhaps thousands, of others.

 • The Stories of Eva Luna by Isabel Allende.
-I have always been drawn to magical realism and that light touch of mysticism so well represented in the works of Fuentes, Garcia Marquez and others.
+I have always been drawn to magical realism and that light touch of mysticism so well represented in the works of Fuentes, Garcia Marquez, and others.
 Allende is one of the very best.

 Other favorite fiction authors include Mikhail Bulgakov (The Master and Margarita), Isaac Asimov (I, Robot), Ken Kesey (One Flew Over the Cuckoo's Nest), E. Annie Proulx (The Shipping News and many hard-hitting short story collections), Brian Aldiss (Hothouse), Orson Scott Card (the Homecoming series), William Cook (the Driftwood mysteries), Stevan Allred (The Alehouse at the End of the World), H.G.
 Wells (The Time Machine), Frank Herbert (Dune), J.K.
 Rowling (Harry and Gang), Philip Pullman (Dust and Dark Materials novels), John Updike (Witches of Eastwick), and, as I indicated, thousands of others.